SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 anti-colonial United States.
 The democratically elected Syrian parliament declared France an unacceptable mandatory power (Gelvin 191).
-However, the League of Nations truncated Syria and gave it to France as a mandate anyway, directly contradicting the purported national self-determination goal and trampling the ambitions of the fledgling democracy.
+However, the League of Nations truncated Syria and gave it to France as a mandate anyway, directly contradicting the League\'s purported goal national self-determination and trampling the ambitions and liberty of the fledgling democracy.
 Most embarassingly, Iraq

 ## Furthermore, no states could achieve widespread liberty?